 East Lansing, MI 48824

 Area of Expertise:

-Research Interests: Environment and behavior; space syntax (spatial analysis)/visual and spatial properties of physical environment, and their behavioral outcome; post occupancy evaluation; crime prevention through environmental design; neighborhood design and quality of life; design for special populations and evidence-based design (EBD) in the following two areas of interest: Workplace environment and healthcare facilities.
+Research Interests: Environment and behavior; space syntax (spatial analysis)/visual analysis/visibility graph analysis, virtual reality in environment and behavior applications; placemaking and crime prevention through environmental design (CPTED); active shooter prevention; neighborhood design and quality of life; workplace design, museums design and museum visitor studies, and violence prevention in healthcare facilities.

 Masters: Master in architecture from the University of Michigan and the University of Cincinnati.

 PhD: PhD in architecture (environment and behavior/criminology) from the University of Michigan.

 - Autonomous Futures.